section-engineering-education/engineering-education/articles/Intro to C++ - Part 3/index.md

 This is because of the fact that this function doesn't return anything.
 For these kinds of functions, we use **void** instead of **int**.
 Functions that doesn't supposed to return anything are of type **void** and function that are supposed to return something are of type **int**.

 That's how easy it is to write functions.
 It is a must for a developer to hold a strong grasp on how to write functions as one doesn't write their whole program in the main function during competitive programming and technical interviews.

-Everything is already given to the developers.
-Developers only tend to write functions.

 I would suggest working on some practice problems to get better.
 You can try working on the following questions: